rutherford-nj/www.rutherfordboronj.com/farmers-market/2020-mitigation-plan.md

 **Mitigation Plan Rutherford Farmers Market 2020**

-* The following will be implemented:
+The following will be implemented:

-* Simon Griskonis has attended a Webinar Hosted by The Dept of Health, Labor and

-* Agriculture: Understanding and Implementing NJ's COVID-19 Guidance Simon Griskonis will be the officer in charge to maintain social distancing throughout the market.
+* Farmer’s Market Liaison Simon Griskonis has attended the webinar Understanding and Implementing NJ's COVID-19 Guidance hosted by The Dept of Health, Labor and Agriculture.
+Simon Griskonis will be the officer in charge to maintain social distancing throughout the market.

 * Full compliance with Chapter 24.